 However, he admitted that he personally prefers the Ethiopian calendar, describing it as "more logical", especially when it comes to the start of the year.

-Adey Abeba, a native flower of Ethiopia, blooms during this period and has become the symbol of the Ethiopian New Year.
+Adey Abeba, a flower native to Ethiopia, blooms during this period and has become the symbol of the Ethiopian New Year.

 “It was like a new beginning,” Gashaw said.
-“Then the rains tapered off and everywhere you went was so green.”
+“Then the rains tapered off and everywhere you went was very green.”

-He went on to point out that celebrating the new year on January 1 would not make sense in Ethiopia because the date falls during the dry season, while September 11 (or September 12 in leap years) also marks the beginning of the Egyptian new year.
+He went on to point out that celebrating the new year on January 1 would not make sense in Ethiopia as this date falls during the dry season, while September 11 (or September 12 in leap years) also marks the beginning of the Egyptian new year.

 In Ethiopia, it's not just the months, days, and years that are different.
 The country also runs on its own time system.